b. 17/12/1908 Wigan, Lancashire. d. 25/10/1987 Blaydon, County Durham.

 DATE AND PLACE OF GC ACTION: 03/01/1940 Askern, Yorkshire.

-Charles Smith (1908-1987) was born on 17th December 1908 in Ince, near Wigan, Greater Manchester, and was educated at St William’s Roman Catholic School.
+Charles Smith (1908-1987) was born on 17th December 1908 in Ince, near Wigan, Greater Manchester, son of William and Rachael Smith, and was educated at St William’s Roman Catholic School.
 He attended the school until he was 13, when he became a miner.
 He eventually ended up working at Askern Main Colliery in Yorkshire.

 On 3rd January 1940, there was a roof fall at Askern and Charles Liversidge was buried.
 Smith and Matthew Thompson were on hand and at once started rescue work.
 The colliery agent, Mr Gwyn Morgan, arrived a few minutes after and took charge of the operation.
 They played a prominent part in the dangerous work of clearing away the debris.
 With great difficulty a way was cleared under the fall, and it was found Liversidge was completely buried except his head and shoulders.
 His arms were pinned by rocks and a steel bar.
 Morgan managed to free his arm.
 All three men managed to free him, and on 28th June 1940, the London Gazette announced that Gwyn Morgan was to be awarded the Edward Medal in Silver, with Matthew Thompson and Charles Smith being awarded Edward Medals in Bronze.